Skin Cancer Facts

 - Follow the Slip!
 Slop!
 Slap!® and Wrap! rules:

 - Slip on a shirt: Cover up with protective clothing to guard as much skin as possible when you’re out in the sun.
 Choose comfortable clothes made of tightly woven fabrics that you can’t see through when held up to a light.

 - Slop on sunscreen: Use sunscreen and lip balm with broad spectrum protection and a sun protection factor (SPF) of 30 or higher.
-Apply a generous amount of sunscreen (about a palmful) to unprotected skin at least 30 minutes before outdoor activities.
+Apply a generous amount of sunscreen (about a palmful) to all areas of unprotected skin.
 Reapply every 2 hours and after swimming, toweling dry, or sweating.

 - Slap on a hat: Cover your head with a wide-brimmed hat, shading your face, ears, and neck.
 If you choose a baseball cap, remember to protect your ears and neck with sunscreen.

 - Wrap on sunglasses: Wear sunglasses with 100% UVA and UVB absorption to protect your eyes and the surrounding skin.

 - Sunscreen doesn’t protect from all UV rays, so don’t use sunscreen as a way to stay out in the sun longer.

 - Follow these practices to protect your skin even on cloudy or overcast days.
 UV rays can travel through clouds.